python-poetry/poetry/docs/managing-dependencies.md

 {{% warning %}}

 Groups provided to `--with`, `--without`, and `--only` should at least be declared in `pyproject.toml`.
-Poetry will display a **Warning** if a group that is not declared is used, letting the user know of a potential mistake.
+Poetry will raise an **Error** if a group that is not declared is used, letting the user know of a potential mistake.

 {{% /warning %}}